maximilianh/crisporWebsite/README.md

 * SSC: no license specified
 * primer3: GPL2.
 * Fusi/Doench score: see LICENSE.txt, (c) by Microsoft Research

+CRISPOR itself:

-* crispor.py and crisporEffScores.py themselves are released under GPLv3, see LICENSE.txt
+* the two files crispor.py and crisporEffScores.py are released under a special license, see LICENSE.txt in this directory